 The Government of the new French Prime Minister, M. Pierre Messmer, took office (Friday).
 Meeting?

-The Government of the new French Prime Minister, M. Pierre Messmer, took office (Friday).
+Background: The Government of the new French Prime Minister, M. Pierre Messmer, took office (Friday).
 Meeting the new Government leaders at the Elysee Palace, President Georges Pompidou called on them to remain resolutely Gaullist yet to introduce dynamic new policies.

 Wednesdays enforced resignation of M. Jacques Chaban-Delmas, the outgoing Prime Minister, has been interpreted as an attempt to improve the government's chances in the National Assembly elections, which have to be held by next spring.